vitessio/website/content/en/docs/21.0/user-guides/configuration-basic/global-topo.md

 To be safe, you may want to bring up etcd with `--enable-v2=true`, even though it is the default value.
 Also, you will need to set the `ETCDCTL_API=2` environment variable before bringing up etcd.
 {{< /info >}}

-## Moving to a different TopoServer
+## Moving to a Different TopoServer

 It is generally not recommended that you migrate from one type of toposerver to another.
 However, if absolutely necessary, you can use the [topo2topo](../../../reference/features/topology-service/#migration-between-implementations) command line tool to perform this migration.